finos/common-domain-model/documentation/source/documentation.rst

  	 terminationCurrency TerminationCurrencyAmendment (1..1) ;
   }

-* The ``CsaVariationMargin2016`` abstract class extends the ``Csa2016`` class to specify the provisions for the 2016 ISDA Credit Support Annex for Variation Margin that are common among the applicable governing laws:
+* The ``CsaVariationMargin2016`` abstract class extends the ``Csa2016`` class to specify the provisions for the 2016 ISDA Credit Support Annex for Variation Margin that are common among the applicable governing laws.
+It should be noted that its implementation has been undertaken without a thorough review of the Japanese and English governing laws (as only a New York sample agreement was available), and it should be expected that it might have to be adjusted as part of the integration of those governing laws.

  .. code-block:: Java